SergeiM63/Adaptive-weblayout/README.md

 # adaptive-weblayout

-## Adaptive WEB site with using flexbox and JavaScript
+## Adaptive WEB site HTML/CSS/JS with using Flexbox

 Adaptive for devices from 320px to 1920px